Symfony IOL, ReSTOR®, Crystalens®, Toric IOLS

 Only your doctor can determine if Crystalens® is right for you.
 To ﬁnd out if you’re a Crystalens® candidate, Dr. Papale will perform a thorough exam.
 You may be a candidate even if you had prior eye surgery.

-What is TORIC IOLS?
+What are TORIC IOLS?

 The TORIC IOL is a lens implant designed for cataract patients who suffer from astigmatism.
 Many of our cataract patients have required glasses or contact lenses to drive or read for much of their adult lives.
 With TORIC IOLs, we can help restore can restore sharper distance vision to these patients.